-Accordingly, there are functions to return the actually set starting values and input errors:
+Accordingly, there are functions to return the actually set central values and input errors:

-Function 4.3 int glbGetStartingValues(glb_params out) writes the currently set starting values to out.
+Function 4.3 int glbGetCentralValues(glb_params out) writes the currently set central values to out.

 Function 4.4 int glbGetInputErrors(glb_params out) writes the currently set input errors to out.